Chat with us, powered by LiveChat

 Pathway to further studies

-• Graduates of Holmesglen’s Bachelor of Digital Construction and Management may apply to study a Graduate Certificate, Graduate Diploma or Master degree at a range of universities, or an industry body development course.
+• Graduates of Holmesglen’s Bachelor of Digital Construction and Management may apply to study a postgraduate degree at a range of universities.

 Studying the Bachelor of Digital Construction and Management at Holmesglen